TheLancashireman/dcfclock/README.md

 * Three pushbuttons for changing display mode and manually setting time
 * DCF77 synchronizaton

+For a circuit description schematica and photos, go to https://wiki.thelancashireman.org/index.php?title=Digital_clock

 ## The DCF77 signal.

 See https://en.wikipedia.org/wiki/DCF77 for details